isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``stop-retry-exit`` - disables the DHCP service while trying to automatically recover lost connections.
 Shuts down the server on failure after exhausting ``max-reconnect-tries``.
-This is the default value for MySQL and PostgreSQL.
+This is the default value for the lease backend, the host backend, and the configuration backend.

 -  ``serve-retry-exit`` - continues the DHCP service while trying to automatically recover lost connections.
 Shuts down the server on failure after exhausting ``max-reconnect-tries``.

 -  ``serve-retry-continue`` - continues the DHCP service and does not shut down the server even if the recovery fails.
+This is the default value for forensic logging.

 .. note::